 3. Review our Application Process (below)

 You do not have to wait for a home to become available to get started on our application process.
-In fact, we strongly encourage you to get started on your application in advance, particularly with the following two items:
+In fact, we strongly encourage you to get started on your application in advance, particularly with the following items:

 - Verification of Previous Employment.
 If you have had multiple jobs in Teton County, this is something that you will want to get started on in advance.
 Verification of previous employment is not required, but it is to your benefit because the household will receive one entry into the weighted drawing for every proven year of consecutive, full-time employment.
 This only needs to be shown for one person in the household.
 The maximum number of entries a household can receive based on consecutive, full-time employment is 10.

 - Homebuyer Education Course - Ownership Only.
 One of the requirements to enter the weighted drawing for an Ownership unit is for one person in the household to complete the Homebuyer Education course.
 This is a self-paced, online course that costs $75 and can take between 3 - 6 hours.
 Once you obtain the certificate of completion, it never expires.

 We understand that these applications take time and effort, and we do not want to disqualify you due to an oversight or misunderstanding about our process.
 When a weighted drawing is announced, please bring your applications in prior to the due date so that we have time to work with you, make corrections, and give feedback if anything is wrong.

-4. Enter the Weighted Drawing for an available home by completing the following items:
+4. Enter the Weighted Drawing for an available home: